PARs, the PAR Form & Continuous Processing

 A PAR is submitted on-line through the myProject system and can be submitted by anyone, as long as they are an IEEE-SA member.

 The PAR can be saved as a draft before submitting it to NesCom.
 Once it is submitted, changes can only be made by the NesCom Administrator.
-Once the PAR is approved, a confirmation will be sent via email to both the Sponsor Chair (or Sponsor Liaison) and Working Group Chair.
+Once the PAR is approved, a confirmation will be sent via email to both the Standards Committee Chair (or Standards Representative) and Working Group Chair.

-In order for the PAR to be added to a meeting agenda, the Sponsor has to approve the submittal in the system before the Sponsor Approval Cutoff.
+In order for the PAR to be added to a meeting agenda, the Standards Committee has to approve the submittal in the system before the Standards Committee Approval Cutoff.

 How do I submit a PAR Extension Request?

 Extension Requests are submitted on-line through the myProject system.
 Once logged in, click on the Submit a PAR link.
 Under PAR Actions there is an option to Extend an Approved PAR.
-Once the request is submitted, confirmation will be sent through a myProject notification to both the Sponsor Chair (or Sponsor Liaison) and Working Group Chair.
+Once the request is submitted, confirmation will be sent through a myProject notification to both the Standards Committee Chair (or Standards Representative) and Working Group Chair.

-If the working group or sponsor chair changes after a PAR is approved, do I need to submit a modified PAR?
+If the working group or Standards Committee Chair changes after a PAR is approved, do I need to submit a modified PAR?

-No, if the Working Group or Sponsor Chair changes, a modified PAR is not necessary.
+No, if the Working Group or Standards Committee Chair changes, a modified PAR is not necessary.
 When the chair accepts the new assignment in myProject, the information will be updated on the PAR.

 Once a PAR number is assigned, can it be changed?

-Changing a PAR number requires a request (with a reason) from either the sponsor or working group chair.
+Changing a PAR number requires a request (with a reason) from either the Standards Committee or working group chair.
 The request can be made, via e-mail, to the NesCom Administrator.
 The request will be put on the consent agenda for the next scheduled NesCom meeting.

 What is Continuous Processing?